 Practice safe operating precautions.

-• Remember to always disconnect or remove the safety device when operating a transport vehicle restraint. • Make it to a point, that the warning signs are intact and never removed.
-Never operate the equipment, if other unauthorized personnel have not transferred outside the operating area.
+Remember to always disconnect or remove the safety devices or vehicle restraint, make sure that safety or warning signs are intact and never removed, Never operate the equipment if the unauthorized personnel have not been transferred outside the operating area.

-• Make sure that the operating area is free from any foreign object that can cause accident. • Keep away from the dock leveler when trailer is approaching or leaving the loading dock area.
+Make sure that there are no objects that do not belong when a trailer is approaching or leaving the loading dock area.

-• Refrain from using a damaged dock leveler, ask a reliable loading dock service company to check and repair the equipment before using them. • Always keep in mind, that the lips of the dock leveler should extend at least 4 inches onto the truck. • Maintain safe distance on all side edges.
+Please do not use a damaged dock leveler, and make sure that you have a reputable service company check your repair equipment.
+Always keep in mind that the lip of a dock leveler should extend a minimum onto the truck.
+Maintain a safe distance on all side edges

 Make sure your dock leveler is ready before the maintenance.